- Bachelor of Public Health

 - Public Health is about improving the health of a whole community.

-- With six majors in the undergraduate program, you can choose to study what you really love.
+- With three majors in the undergraduate program, you can choose to study what you really love.

 - All majors offer specialist knowledge and skills that are central to a range of diverse public health positions.
-Options include Health Promotion, Health Administration, Health Communication and Marketing Studies, Epidemiology, Indigenous Health and Population and Environment.
+Options include Food and Society, Health Promotion, and Epidemiology.

 - Your degree includes professional experience and opportunities to incorporate workplace-based training so that you can develop your business and professional skills.